 in its parent directory.
-It is advised to keep the downloaded file (SN452_ES1_linux.tar.gz) for eventual future installations.
+It is advised to keep the downloaded file (\$N452_ES2_linux.tar.gz) for eventual future installations.

-3 Example of Using ES1
+3 Example of Using ES2

-ES1 is a Tcl script (see [12, 15]) that extracts information from database files produced by Source Navigator, calculates design metrics and outputs them in a file easily imported by MS Excel or Sun's StarCalc.
-It is therefore necessary to first create a Source Navigator project from the source C++ files we want to analyze, and then to run ES1.
-Note that only the .h files are required, so it does not matter if the .cpp files are not available.
+ES2 is a Tcl script (see [12, 15]) that extracts information from database files produced by Source Navigator, calculates design metrics and outputs them in a file easily imported by MS Excel or Sun's StarCalc.
+It is therefore necessary to first create a Source Navigator project from the source C++ or Java files to be analyzed, and then to run ES2.
+Note that for C++ only the .h files are required, so it does not matter if the .cpp files are not available.
 Here we explain in details how to use both tools.